Hand Knotted vs Hand Tufted Rugs: How Are They Different?

 The back of a hand knotted rug will be an exact mirror image of the top pile of the rug.

 You should be able to see each individual knot on hand knotted rugs and be able to count the knots per square inch.

 The back of a hand tufted rug will have have a canvas back the is glued to hold the rug together.

 Since the rug is not knotted, you will not see or be able to calculate a knot count.

 What determines the price?

 In a hand knotted rug, the main determinant of price is Knots Per Square Inch (KPSI).

-The higher the knot count, the tighter the knots, the softer the rug, the longer the rug takes to make, the higher the price.
+The higher the knot count, the tighter the knots, the softer the rug, or the longer the rug takes to make... the higher said rug will be in price.

 The reason that hand tufted rugs cost less is because they take much less time to make, and tufted rugs do not require a specialized skill set.

 However, sometimes you will find hand tufted rugs be be about the same price or even more expensive than a hand knotted rug.

 Designer names, of course!
-Just like that Italian leather hand bag, you pay top dollar for designer names, no matter what type of rug.
+Just like that Italian Leather hand bag, you pay top dollar for designer names, no matter what type of rug.

 Hand knotted rugs are pricey, there is no denying that fact.
 However, they tend to hold their value.